InspectProInspectPro

 Photos and annotations

-A report without photos is a red flag.
-A good report includes clear, labelled photos of every significant finding — and ideally annotations showing exactly where the defect is and what to look for.
-Reports generated through tools like InspectPro typically include annotated images that make it easy for non-experts to understand the findings.
+A report without photos is a serious quality concern.
+A good report includes clear, labelled photos of every significant finding — ideally with annotations showing exactly where the defect is located.
+Reports generated through modern inspection tools typically include annotated images that make findings easy for non-experts to understand.

 Plain language

 The report should be written in language you can understand.
 Technical terms should be explained.
-If a defect is identified, the report should explain what it means, why it matters, and what you should do about it.
+If a defect is identified, the report should explain what it means, why it matters, and what to do about it.

 Executive summary